BA Thesis Timeline

 Spring Quarter 3rd Year

-Writing and Research Advisors (WaRas) are assigned and in contact throughout the quarter.
+Writing and Research Advisors (WaRas) are in contact throughout the thesis process:

 - Sylvie Boulette, boulette@uchicago.edu